albinlundin/DurianGenomeAnalysis/my_project.md

 * By 11th of May the differential expression analysis should be finished.

 I do not know exactly how long time I need to start each analysis, but if it takes longer to get started with some analyses or if errors occur it is possible for the timeframe to be extended.

+## Data organization
+I will handle various types of data, including fasta and fastq file with sequence information, SAM and BAM files with alignment information, tables with expression analysis data, and various output files from the different analyses.
+It is hard to know how much disk space is required to store all this data, but all data files will be kept compressed for as long as possible.